 8.1: What is Gene Expression?

-Gene expression is the process in which DNA directs the synthesis of functional products, such as proteins.
+Gene expression is the process in which DNA directs the synthesis of functional products, that is, proteins.
 Cells can regulate gene expression at various stages.
 It allows organisms to generate different cell types and enables cells to adapt to internal and external factors.